 For more information on events Daytona International Speedway, visit their official web site: www.daytonainternationalspeedway.com.

 One of the major challenges you may face during your visit to Daytona Beach in late February and early March is finding a campground to pitch a tent or park your RV.
-Hotel and motel accommodations are also scarce.
+Hotel and motel accommodations can also be scarce.

-The key to success is booking your reservations as early as possible.
+The key to success is booking reservations as early as possible.